 I understand your passion for a rare and really special font.
 But, if your recipients can't read it because they don't have it downloaded, your amazing font is useless.

-Again, if you send a business email, use serious typefaces and fonts.
-The most common business email fonts are Times New Roman, Helvetica, Arial.
+Again, if you send a business email, use professional typefaces and fonts.
+The most common business email fonts are Times New Roman, Helvetica, and Arial.

 As you would use business language when having a meeting, this font will ensure that the same style will be communicated.

-The most important take away is that if you choose to use web fonts, always make sure you set web safe fall back options - which will appear properly on devices that don't support modern fonts.
+The most important takeaway is that if you choose to use web fonts, always make sure you set web-safe fall back options that will appear properly on devices that don't support modern fonts.